 Seen on a late July visit: many kinds of dragonflies, including several mating pairs flying around attached to each other.
 Bright blue damselflies fly with the male hanging on to the female, who stops to lay eggs in the shallows.
 Abundant hardhack, a wetland shrub with bright pink fluffy flowers that attract many butterflies.

 Accessibility: The boardwalks themselves are even and not overly bumpy, but the trails leading up to them may not be.
 If you park near the Environmental Education Center, then the trail down to the slough has some steep and root-ridden sections, as well as areas where the soft, springy trail surface, while kind to feet, is not so great for wheels.
-The parking lots at the Winters Center and the Blueberry Farm, offer flatter, more stroller and wheelchair-friendly approaches, but they are closing on July 31.
+The parking lots at the Winters Center and the Blueberry Farm are closed for light rail construction.
 During that time, the new temporary parking lot on Bellevue Way SE is the best bet for those with strollers or wheelchairs.

 Seen on a late July visit: a family of river otters playing at the edge of the lily pads.
 Eight turtles on a log (they nest in the park).
 Signs of a battle between humans and beavers: a cottonwood tree encased in chain-link fencing, with fresh beaver gnawings below the edge of the metal.